 - Bask in the midnight sun at Kathleen Lake

 - Experience the outdoor life with TENTik

 If you’re looking for your next vacation destination, come visit us here in Canada!
-We guarantee you won’t be disappointed by our expansive selection of natural wonders waiting just outside your doorstep.
+We promise that you won’t be disappointed by the many natural wonders that are right outside your door.
 Want more information on how to plan an unforgettable trip?
 Look no further than our blog post about The Best National Parks in Canada.

 Casandra Karpiak is a travel writer and owner of Savoteur.
 A Toronto native with Danish roots currently residing in British Columbia, her travel writing has been seen on The Associated Press wire, MSN, FOX, CBS, NBC, Entrepreneur, 24/7 Wall St, Times Daily, and many more.
 When she’s not traveling, she can be found at hockey arenas all over BC cheering on her two young sons.